 Before approving an application, the FDA typically will inspect the facility or facilities where the product is manufactured.
 The FDA will not approve the application unless the FDA determines that the product is manufactured in substantial compliance with GMPs.
 If the FDA determines that the NDA or BLA is supported by adequate data and information, the FDA may issue an approval letter, or, in some cases, when the FDA desires some additional data or information an approvable letter.
 An approvable letter generally contains a statement of specific conditions that must be met to secure final approval of the application.
 Upon compliance with the conditions stated in the approvable letter, the FDA will typically issue an approval letter.
 An approval letter authorizes commercial marketing of the drug with specific prescribing information for specific indications.
-As a condition of approval, the FDA may require additional trials or post-approval testing and surveillance to monitor the drug's safety or efficacy, the adoption of risk evaluation and mitigation strategies, and may impose other conditions, including labeling and marketing restrictions on the use of the drug, which can materially affect its potential market and profitability.
+As a condition of approval, the FDA may impose other conditions, including labeling and marketing restrictions on the use of the drug, which can materially affect its potential market and profitability.
 Once granted, product approvals may be withdrawn if compliance with regulatory standards for manufacturing and quality control are not maintained or if additional safety problems are identified following initial marketing.